r-grandorder/tri-hermes/en/pages/Singularity/babylonia.md

 I'm Romani Archaman.
 I'm the acting commander of Chaldea.

 **Dr. Roman:**
-This {(M) boy /(F) girl} is Fujimaru, a Master who's formed contracts with Heroic Spirits and commands them as Servants.
+This [♂ boy /♀ girl] is Fujimaru, a Master who's formed contracts with Heroic Spirits and commands them as Servants.

 **Dr. Roman:**
 And, this girl is one of those Servants, Mash Kyrielight.